2012 Benefit Gala Performance - Photo by Norbert Schramm

 With Partner Brent Bommentre, is a Two-Time United States Bronze Medalist in Ice Dance and Two-Time World Team Member.
 Together they were the 2008 Four Continents Championship Bronze Medalist and the 2010 Olympic Games first alternates.
 As a professional skater, Kim has performed with Holiday On Ice, Broadway On Ice, Sun Valley On Ice, the Ice Theatre of New York, the 2014 Olympic Tour of Stars On Ice, and Nancy Kerrigan’s “Halloween On Ice.”
 She has also performed in the Disson television skating specials “Shall We Dance On Ice” and “Colgate Skating and Gymnastics” as well as Hamilton C.A.R.E.S Initiative shows “An Evening With Scott Hamilton and Friends” and “Scott Hamilton and Friends ON Ice”.
 Kim was featured in an episode of the television show Glee and competed as part of the act “Aerial Ice” on the quarter-finals of NBS’s America’s Got Talent.
 In 2016 Kim toured with Ice Dance International.
 Kim graduated from Columbia University in 2004, cum Laude, with a degree in English and minor in Dance and is now pursuing a Masters of Liberal Arts at Stanford University.

-Stephanie Spencer grew up in the mountains of Vermont and fell in love with skating at the age of 10 after many years of acting and studying ballet.
-After graduating with a degree in theatre from Middlebury College, she was thrilled to have the opportunity to perform on New York ice stages when she started skating with Ice Theatre of New York this fall.
+Stephanie Spencer grew up in the mountains of Vermont and fell in love with skating at the age of 10.
+She also studied acting and ballet.
+After graduating with a degree in theatre from Middlebury College, she was thrilled to have the opportunity to perform on New York ice stages when she started skating with Ice Theatre of New York in the Spring of 2015.
 She has been coaching skating for over a decade and loves bringing the joy of the ice to skaters of all ages.

 TARA NICOLE STAMM